Order of Development

 The Order of Development is a high honor for the merit in the development of the Lao People's Democratic Republic.

-The order is awarded by H.E.
-The President of Laos Thongloun Sisoulith.
+The order is awarded by the President of Laos.

 The order was established in 1995.
 There are three classes to be awarded merit class.
 The award is reserved for those who have made exceptional contributions to the development of the Lao People's Democratic Republic.
 This medal and its insignia were presented in Prime Minister's speech No. 57/Nor.
 Yor., on June 22.

 Design

 It is a pointed round chest emblem, gilt with enamel, 30mm wide (as shown), with hanging ribbon.